Gmagon/src.gmagon.com/source/products/store/xls2csv/features.md

 - Built for Mac users only
 - Fool-style operation
 - Support after conversion, reveal file in finder
-- Support set background blend color
+- Conversion results can be previewed.
-- Support transparency threshold level
+- Support drag and drop files
 - Convert with one click
-- Compare file size
+- Support conversion in bulk in one time.
 - After-sale services
 - Minimum and streamlined interface.
 - No ads and plug-ins